 Change the machine requirements (optional)

-If you need this user cluster's master or worker nodes to use a different amount of CPU or memory, or if you need the cluster to run additional or fewer nodes, set values for the following fields:
+If you need this user cluster's control plane or worker nodes to use a different amount of CPU or memory, or if you need the cluster to run additional or fewer nodes, set values for the following fields:

 usercluster.masternode.cpus: Number of CPU cores to use.